T-Kuo/Ticket-to-Ride/README.txt

 opam install lablgtk
 opam install async

-To compile our game, run make within the 'TtR' directory of our project
+To compile our game, run make or make main within the source directory of our project where Makefile is found